-Notes: The loading column shows the weight of each variable in the index (more specifically, the components of the first eigenvector of the correlation matrix of the 14 variables).
+Notes: The loading column shows the weight of each variable in the index, i.e., the components of the first eigenvector of the correlation matrix of the 14 variables.
 Equity indices and exchange rates are transformed as daily log returns, volatility indices are daily changes in index points, and credit spreads are daily changes in percentage points.
 The index is signed such that an increase corresponds to an increase in risk appetite.
+For more details on sources, see the Online Appendix.

-Appendix describes the details of our procedure, which deals with missing observations in order to obtain a complete time series of the index.
+All of the variables listed in Table 1 are widely viewed as being sensitive to changes in risk appetite.
+At the same time, these variables represent different asset classes and are determined by diverse factors, including both fundamentals and risk perceptions.
+As discussed above, risk appetite is a common driver of all risk premia in the economy.
+Thus, it is reasonable to assume that the comovement in these series is mainly driven by changes in risk appetite.
+Based on this assumption, our index of risk appetite is constructed as their common component-specifically, the first principal component of the 14 series, i.e., the linear combination of the variables that explains the greatest share of the variance for the data as a whole.
+The Online Appendix describes the details of our procedure, which deals with missing observations in order to obtain a complete time series of the index.
 Our index accounts for about 30 percent of the common variation in the 14 component variables, which suggests a substantial amount of comovement given the variety of different assets and indicators we include.
 We sign the index so that an increase in the index corresponds to an increase in risk appetite.
 The index has mean zero by construction, and we normalize it to have a standard deviation of one.